peterstansfeld/palavo/README.md

            DVI_CK-  GP15 20                21 GP16  DVI_D1-
 ```

-In addition to the previous configuration's hardware, the DVI pins (GP12-GP19) can be connected to a monitor via a [Pico DVI Sock](https://github.com/Wren6991/Pico-DVI-Sock) and an HDMI-shaped cable.
+In addition to the previous configuration's hardware, the DVI pins (GP12-GP19) should be connected to a monitor via a [Pico DVI Sock](https://github.com/Wren6991/Pico-DVI-Sock) and an HDMI-shaped cable.
 Originally designed by Raspberry Pi's Luke Wren, Adafruit now make their own version called the [DVI Sock for Pico](https://www.adafruit.com/product/5957).
 There are other products, such as the [PiCowBell HSTX DVI Output for Pico](https://www.adafruit.com/product/6363) that could be used instead.

 ### Firmware

-In the `build` directory create a different, but still suitably named, directory, and enter that directory:
+In the `build` directory create a different, but still suitably-named, directory, and enter that directory:

 `$ mkdir pico2_with_DVI`